 The historic residential design review process utilizes design guidelines to guide consistent review of applications for major modifications to existing buildings or the construction of new structures.
-Building owners and developers must apply for a Certificate of Appropriateness with the Dayton Planning Department before they can proceed with any construction activity.
+Building owners and developers must apply for a Certificate of Appropriateness (COA) with the Dayton Planning Department before they can proceed with any construction activity.
 The COA is granted by the Dayton Historic Preservation Commission, a volunteer group of citizens appointed by the mayor and council that evaluates the application against the design guidelines in order to determine acceptance, rejection or modifications required.
-City staff has the authority to approve minor exterior alteration requests, but significant changes that may require greater discretion and interpretation require Commission approval.
+The Dayton City Planner has been granted the authority to approveminor exterior alteration requests without Commission review.
+Significant changes that may-require greater discretion and interpretation require Commission review and approval.